What You’ll Learn

-Breaking down a monthly mortgage payment
+Break down your monthly mortgage payment

 Principal: This is money going toward the actual balance of your loan.
-As time goes by, you’ll pay more toward your principal and less toward interest.

 Interest: This is money going toward paying interest on your loan.
-As time goes by, you’ll pay less interest and more toward your principal.

 Taxes: Property or real estate taxes are determined locally, and vary from area to area.
 Tax rates can be quite high in certain areas, so it’s a good idea to research rates in advance as they can add significantly to your monthly payment.

-Some properties, especially condos, may also require homeowners’ association fees (HOA fees).
+Some properties, especially condos, may also require homeowners association fees (HOA fees).
 These fees can be several hundred dollars per month, so you’ll want to keep that in mind when searching for homes and assessing your budget.